 Go on a wonderful family adventure to Namibia.
 Safari, dunes, horse riding, leopard tracking and kayaking.
 An adventure for the whole family, even beginners can join the horse ride with a night in a tent in the desert!
-A very varied trip for the whole family in wonderful Namibia, one of countries that start with N listed by Itypeusa.
+A very varied trip for the whole family in wonderful Namibia, one of countries that start with N listed by Bridgat.

 Number of days

 FAMILY ADVENTURE TO NAMIBIA

 Upon arrival at the airport in Windhoek, you will be greeted with a nameplate.
 There is an ATM / ATM and exchange office at the airport and here you can exchange / withdraw money.
 It is also possible to withdraw money inside the city, but they are not always open or functional.